The wearing of uniform is compulsory at Green Lane Primary Academy.

 - Children should not wear studs that they are unable to take out themselves.
 School staff are not permitted to remove any earrings.
-(If ears are recently pierced and studs unable to be removed the stud and ear-lobe need to be covered with suitable medical tape.
-This cannot be done by teachers – children must either do this themselves or come to school on PE day with plasters already in place.
-However, we would hope that children had their ears pierced during major holidays to minimise the necessity for plasters.)
+(If ears are recently pierced and studs unable to be removed, the stud and ear-lobe need to be covered with suitable medical tape.
+This cannot be done by teachers – children must either do this themselves or come to school on PE day with tape/plasters already in place.
+However, we would hope that children have their ears pierced during major holidays to minimise the necessity for tape/plasters.)

 The requirement for modesty for Muslim girls can be accommodated within the uniform.
 Trousers are a permitted part of the uniform for girls and, therefore, the wearing of other garments under dresses is not necessary.

 The hijab (headscarf) is not normally worn by the majority of Muslim girls until puberty.
 However, we recognise that a small number of families may require their children to cover their hair/heads at an earlier age.
 Following discussions with parents representing these views and a meeting of the full governing body the following decisions were made:

 Providing we are satisfied that the choice is the child’s then: